 Writer.
 Director.
 Author.
 Producer.
 Mental Health Advocate.

-NATALIE RODRIGUEZ is an award-winning, Los Angeles based writer and director as well as a mental health and anti-violence/trauma advocate based in Los Angeles, CA. In 2014, she graduated from California State University, Fullerton with a Bachelor of Arts in Radio-Television-Film.
-Her first experience in entertainment was an internship at the Conan O'Brien show and Peter Guber's Mandalay Pictures, where she worked at the offices of producers, Matthew Rhodes ("Cherry," "Men in Black: International") and Academy Award-winner, Cathy Schulman ("Sharp Objects," "Crash").
+NATALIE RODRIGUEZ is an award-winning, Los Angeles based writer and director as well as a mental health and anti-violence/trauma advocate.
+In 2014, she graduated from California State University, Fullerton with a Bachelor of Arts in Radio-Television-Film.
+Her first experiences in entertainment were an internship at the Conan O'Brien show and a position at Peter Guber's Mandalay Pictures, where she worked in the offices of producers, Matthew Rhodes ("Cherry," "Men in Black: International") and Academy Award-winner, Cathy Schulman ("Sharp Objects," "Crash").

-Natalie was also a panelist at events, including Google, Hispanicize, and YouTube, where she has shared her story as a writer, filmmaker, and a female working in the entertainment industry.
-Some of her previous writing work can be found in publications such as the HuffPost Blog, Thrive Global, Anxiety Resource Center, Opposing Views, NowThis News, Zooey Deschanel's Hello Giggles, The Mighty, and more.
+Natalie has been a panelist at events hosted by organizations such as Google, Hispanicize, and YouTube, where she has shared her story as a female writer and filmmaker working in the entertainment industry.
+She has written for publications including the HuffPost Blog, Thrive Global, Anxiety Resource Center, Opposing Views, NowThis News, Hello Giggles, and The Mighty.

-Natalie was most recently an ambassador for Jen Zeano Designs (JZD), a clothing company in association with USA Networks.
+She was also an ambassador for Jen Zeano Designs (JZD), a clothing company in association with USA Networks.
 While she continues to build her creative background, Natalie is always open to collaborating with other artists and advocates.
-Currently, she awaits the publication of her first young adult novel this April 2020, "Elephant," a story about four childhood best friends who uncover a family secret.
+Her first young adult thriller, fiction novel was published in June 2020, "Elephant," a story about four childhood best friends who uncover a family secret.
 The book was also a finalist at Clare Books' the Binge-Watching Cure II contest for 'Best Novel.'
 The sequel of the young adult thriller series, "Skeletons," was published in February 2021.

-For previous and upcoming projects, please be sure to check out her social media pages by visiting linktr.ee/extraordpictures
+For details on previous and upcoming projects, be sure to check out her social media pages by visiting linktr.ee/extraordpictures